 I took this to my Sunday School class yesterday.
 I make breakfast for them every week so they’ve tasted a lot of my breakfast recipes.
 I think this one was quite possibly the most well-received one ever!
 They’re always very sweet and complimentary of my cooking, but this dish seemed to garner more admiration than usual.
 And I gotta admit, this was definitely one of my personal favorites!
 It’s so sweet and yummy that I’ve been eating a couple of leftover pieces as dessert.
 Breakfast and dessert often share a lot of common ground.

 This would be absolutely perfect for Christmas morning.
 It’s really easy to throw together, and makes your house smell delicious!
-One thing I was curious about with this recipe is whether or not it could be prepared the night before and then baked the next morning.
+One thing I was curious about with this recipe is whether or not it could be prepared the night before and then baked the next morning (see update below).
 I didn’t do that so I don’t know for sure if it would turn out, but it seems like it would be ok.
 If any of you fabulous and intelligent readers could inform me of whether or not you think that would work (or if you’ve tried it), please let us know in a comment!
-That is the only thing that could make this dish better for Christmas morning: not even having to cook it, but just throwing it in the oven.
+That is the only thing that could make this dish better for Christmas morning: not even having to prepare it, but just throwing it in the oven.

 - cooking spray